aws/aws-cdk-rfcs/text/0485-aws-batch.md

 new FairshareSchedulingPolicy(this, 'mySchedulingPolicy', {
   computeReservation: 20, // optional, defaults to none
   shareDecaySeconds: 20, // optional, defaults to none
-  shareDistribution: [{ // optional, defaults to none
+  shares: [{ // optional, defaults to none
     shareIdentifier: 'foo', // optional, defaults to none
     weightFactor: 5, // optional, defaults to none
   }],